cybergarage/foreman-doc/configuration.md

 Store = "sqlite"
 Interval = 300
 Period = 3600

+[Bootstrap]
+action = <filename> <directory name>
 ```

 See [foremand.conf](https://github.com/cybergarage/foreman-go/blob/master/debian/foremand.conf) in [foreman-go](https://github.com/cybergarage/foreman-go/) directly to know the latest specification.

+### Bootstrap

+#### action

+The specfied file name or directory name are loaded after the `foremand` is started or restarted.
+The specified file must include only [FQL](dsl.md) strings each line, and `foremand` executes all queries before the node is activated.
+If a directory is specified for the field, `foremand` search the files whose extension is `fql` in the directory and load the found query files all.